OldSneerJaw/synctos/README.md

 }
 ```

-As demonstrated above, the advantage of defining a function rather than an object is that you may also define variables and functions that can be shared between document types at the cost of some brevity.
+As demonstrated above, the advantage of defining a function rather than an object is that you may also define variables and functions that can be shared between document types but at the cost of some brevity.

 ##### Modularity